collabnix/dockerlabs/kubernetes/beginners/k8s-volumes.md

 In the above code, we have defined −

-## volumeMounts: → This is the path in the container on which the mounting will take place.
+- volumeMounts: → This is the path in the container on which the mounting will take place.

-## Volume: → This definition defines the volume definition that we are going to claim
+- Volume: → This definition defines the volume definition that we are going to claim

-## persistentVolumeClaim: → Under this, we define the volume name which we are going to use in the defined pod.
+-persistentVolumeClaim: → Under this, we define the volume name which we are going to use in the defined pod.